YisongZou/DDIA-Notes/Part 2. Chapter 7.md

-If the writes grouped together into an atomic transaction, and the txn cannot be completed (committed) due to a fault, then the txn is aborted and the database must discard or undo any writes it has made so far in the txn.`
+If the writes grouped together into an atomic transaction, and the txn cannot be completed (committed) due to a fault, then the txn is aborted and the database must discard or undo any writes it has made so far in the txn.` `Consistency: You have certain statements about your data(invariants) that should always be true.
+For example, when you transfer money from one account to another, the total amount of money of the two accounts adds together should always remain the same.`

 * Single-Object and Multi-Object Operations
 #### 2.Weak Isolation Levels